matthiaskloft/Interval_Consensus_Model_OSF_repo/Readme.md

 ## Reproducing our results

+If you want to reproduce our results, you first need to download the fit files and simulation results by running the script `src/00_download_big_files_osf.R`.
+These files are too large to be synced via GitHub and therefore are stored in the OSF storage.

 If you have installed Docker and Make, you can use the following files to reproduce the main results of our simulation study within a Docker container: